Lorti/resemble-image/README.md

 var improvedResembleImage = require('resemble-image').improvedResembleImage;
 ```

-The functions return promises, which resolve in an array of color–position pairs.
+Each function returns a promise, which resolves in an array of color–position pairs.
 ```
 resembleImage(image, { stops: 4 }).then((stops) => console.log(stops));
 // [ { color: '#023d33', position: 0 },